• Home

 VOTED: To express the full support of the General Conference’s plans to realign the Pakistan Union Section, Bangladesh Union Mission, and Sri Lanka Attached Mission with the Northern Asia-Pacific Division.

-"It was a difficult decision to make, but this movement is realized to benefit the mission of the church," said Caderma.
+"It was a difficult decision to make, but this movement is realized to benefit the mission of the church," Roger Caderma, president of the Southern Asia-Pacific Division.

-While the realignment presents several challenges, including language and cultural differences, as well as increased travel document demands for the NSD, division leaders have reassured members that these issues will be addressed comprehensively.
-They are calling for fervent prayers and unity within the church to successfully reach the 10/40 window.
+While the realignment presents several challenges, including language and cultural differences, as well as increased travel document demands for NSD, division leaders have reassured members that these issues will be addressed comprehensively.
+They are calling for fervent prayers and unity within the Church to successfully reach the "10/40 window" countries.

 There are about 51,000 members of the Adventist Church in these three areas (Sri Lanka, Bangladesh, and Pakistan).
 Additionally, there are numerous primary and secondary schools, publishing companies, and hospitals run by the Adventist Church in these areas.

-The approval of the realignment of Adventist divisions at the GC Annual Council represents a significant step towards enhancing mission efforts and financial sustainability in the Seventh-day Adventist Church.
-This strategic move, supported by division leaders and members alike, reflects the commitment of the church to adapt to changing circumstances and expand its reach in the service of the Lord.
-While challenges lie ahead, the Adventist community remains united in its mission to spread the Gospel and serve communities in the affected regions.
+The approval of the realignment of Adventist divisions in the GC Annual Council represents a significant step towards enhancing mission efforts and financial sustainability in the Seventh-day Adventist Church.
+This strategic move, supported by division leaders and members alike, reflects the commitment of the Church to adapt to changing circumstances and expand its reach in the service of the Lord.
+While challenges lie ahead, the Adventist community remains united in its mission to spread the gospel and serve communities in the affected regions.

 Edward Rodriguez, SSD Communication Department